cranhandler/cranhandler.github.io/about/visiting.md

  I should have everything you need out for you, but if I failed, the pantry with a solid door holds teas, bathtowels, dish towels, dishcloths, and extra-extra toilet paper.

  Bring your own coffee.
 (If I kept it in stock, it would go stale.)
 If you prefer, there is a nice coffeeshop 1 block north and 1.5 blocks west.
+Its address (and its punch card) are magneted to the fridge.

  Spare bike helmets, lubes, and tools are in the basement, on the shelf against the north wall.